Richard Epstein: Influence

 In 2006, the American scholar James W. Ely Jr. wrote: "It is a widely accepted premise that Professor Richard A. Epstein has exercised a pervasive influence on American legal thought."
 In 2000, a study published in The Journal of Legal Studies identified Epstein as the 12th-most cited legal scholar of the entire 20th century.
 In 2008, he was chosen in a poll taken by Legal Affairs as one of the most influential legal thinkers of modern times.
 A study of legal publications between 2009 and 2013 found Epstein to be the 3rd most frequently cited American legal scholar, behind only Cass Sunstein and Erwin Chemerinsky.

-Epstein's former students include a number of prominent judges, lawyers, and law professors, including Neomi Rao, Michael McConnell, Noel Francisco, Martha Pacold, and David McIntosh.

 Politics

 Epstein has said that when voting, he chooses "anyone but the Big Two" who are "just two members of the same statist party fighting over whose friends will get favors".
 He has voted Libertarian.
 Epstein says he is "certainly a Calvin Coolidge fan; he made some mistakes, but he was a small-government guy".
 Epstein served on The Constitution Project's Guantanamo Task Force.
-Epstein has said that Learned Hand should have been on the Supreme Court and that his favorite English judge was Baron Bramwell.

 In early 2015, Epstein commented on his relationship to the modern American political landscape, stating: "I'm in this very strange position: I'm not a conservative when it comes to religious values and so forth, but I do believe, in effect, in a strong foreign policy and a relatively small domestic government, but that's not the same thing as saying I believe in no government at all."
 He has also been characterized as a libertarian conservative.
 During a debate with Chris Preble in December 2016, Epstein identified himself as being a "libertarian hawk".

 In 2023, Epstein co-authored an op-ed in the Wall Street Journal defending the 2023 Israeli judicial reform.
+Epstein has defended Israel's policies vis-à-vis Palestinians, calling allegations of apartheid a canard.

+In January 2025, Epstein argued against birthright citizenship in the United States, a right enshrined in the Fourteenth Amendment to the United States Constitution.

 Personal life

 Epstein's wife, Eileen W. Epstein, is a fundraiser and educator who serves on the board of trustees for the philanthropic organization American Jewish World Service.
 They have three children: two sons, Benjamin M. and Elliot, and a daughter, Melissa.
 Epstein is a first cousin of the comedian and actor Paul Reiser.

-Epstein, who had a bar mitzvah, has described himself as "a rather weak, non-practicing Jew."
+Epstein has described himself as "a rather weak, non-practicing Jew."